 In the “ideal” deployment (if such a situation exists), a married service member who deploys to a combat zone will see a significant increase in their paycheck.
-There is hazardous duty pay, hardship pay, imminent danger pay, and a bonus for being geographically separated from your spouse (which kicks in after the first 30 days apart).
+There is hazardous duty pay, hardship pay, imminent danger pay and a bonus for being geographically separated from your spouse that kicks in after the first 30 days apart.

 However, not all deployments will place the service member in this high-income/low-tax scenario.
-In fact, during some deployments, the service member will actually see their paycheck decrease, and their overall bills increase.
+In fact, during some deployments, service members will see their paychecks decrease and their overall bills increase.
 How can that happen?

 Marriage Affects the Cost of Deployments

 During his first few deployments, my husband was not married.
-We were dating, but had separate finances.
-I had my own job, car, and apartment.
-When he deployed, he had absolutely no bills for 7 months.
+We were dating but had separate finances.
+I had my job, car and apartment.
+When he deployed, he had absolutely no bills for seven months.
 All his income, including the hazardous duty pay, accumulated in his bank account during deployment.
 He returned home to a very nice nest egg for a 20-year-old.

 His next two deployments were also to combat zones.
-Because we were married, he was eligible for geographic separation pay, so he expected to come home to a sturdy savings account.
+We were married, so he was eligible for geographic separation pay.
+He expected to come home to a sturdy savings account.
 But now he was supporting a family.
 He had a mortgage to pay and diapers to buy.
-I had left my high-paying job to move to his base and stay home with our children, so his income was our only household income.
-I saved where I could during deployment, but there were unavoidable expenses: car repairs, a computer crash, and maintenance on our home.
-When he returned home, there wasn’t much of a nest egg waiting for him.
+I had left my job to move to his base and stay home with our children, so we relied solely on his income.
+I saved where I could during his deployments, but there were unavoidable expenses: car repairs, a computer crash and maintenance on our home.
+When he returned home, there was not much of a nest egg waiting for him.
 It was a frustrating time for both of us.

-His 2 most recent deployments (#6 and #7) have actually reduced his overall paychecks.
-Yes, he received geographic separation pay.
-However, because they were non-combat deployments, there was no additional hazardous duty or hardship pay.
-And because he was either on a ship or on an overseas military base with a chow hall, he no longer received Basic Allowance for Subsistence (BAS) to cover his food.
+His two most recent deployments have actually reduced his overall paychecks.
+He still received geographic separation pay, but because they were noncombat deployments, there was no additional hazardous duty or hardship pay.
+Also, because he was either on a ship or an overseas military base with a chow hall, he no longer received basic allowance for subsistence (BAS) to cover his food.
 Even though geographic separation pay was added, subtracting BAS from the paycheck reduced his typical pay by at least $50 per month.
-While this isn’t a terrible hardship, it was important to know when preparing our family’s deployment budget.
+While this is not a terrible hardship, it was important to know when preparing our family’s deployment budget.

 Extra Bills Contribute to the Cost of Deployment

-During previous deployments, I saved money by suspending my service member’s cell phone plan, reducing our cell phone data package, and canceling subscriptions to his gaming programs, sports, and cable channels.
+During previous deployments, I saved money by suspending my service member’s cellphone plan, reducing our cellphone data package and canceling subscriptions to his gaming programs, sports and cable channels.
 Since my husband had very limited internet access during most deployments, it made sense to save that money while he was gone.
-Getting a military discount on your cell phone plan can also help if you don’t already have that activated.
+Getting a military discount on your cellphone plan can also help if you do not already have that activated.

 Then there are recreational expenses.
-Some overseas bases grant weekend liberty (libbo) which allows service members to leave base and be tourists — enjoying local food, entertainment, or experiences like scuba diving.
-They pay for these excursions out of pocket.
+Some overseas bases grant weekend liberty (libbo), which allows service members to leave the base and be tourists — enjoying local food, entertainment or experiences like scuba diving.
+These excursions are paid for out-of-pocket.

-For Navy and Marines deployed on ships, the service members are allowed to rent hotel rooms during port calls.
-These must be in approved DoD facilities, which are usually 5-star hotel chains. $200 per room per night is a lot of money to factor into a deployment budget!
-My husband opted not to stay in hotels, but those who did often racked up high bills for room service, drinks, or restaurant meals.
+Navy service members and Marines deployed on ships are allowed to rent hotel rooms during port calls.
+These must be in approved Department of Defense facilities, which are usually Five-star hotel chains.
+That $200 per room per night is a lot of money to factor into a deployment budget.
+My husband opted not to stay in hotels, but those who did often racked up high bills for room service, drinks or restaurant meals.

-Even if your service member has deployed before, a military family must recalculate their budget for every deployment.
-Will it be to combat or hazardous zones?
+Even if your service member has deployed before, a military family must recalculate its budget for every deployment.
+Will it be to a noncombat or hazardous zone?
 Will they lose BAS?
 Can the family save money by cutting down household expenses?
-Will the service member need to budget for internet access, hotel rooms, or occasional tourist activities?
+Will the service member need to budget for internet access, hotel rooms or occasional tourist activities?
 A couple should work together to answer these questions and balance their household budget before deployment begins.

 How has deployment affected your household budget?